 Amoebic dysentery is also known as Amoebiasis or Traveler’s Diarrhea.
 An infection of the large intestine is called amoebic dysentery, sometimes it involves the liver.People whose hygiene is poor are frequently affected.
-Amoebiasis is characterized by foul smelling stool, abdominal pain, fever, dehydration and weight loss.
+Amoebiasis is characterised by foul smelling stool, abdominal pain, fever, dehydration and weight loss.
 Entamoeba histolytica is an amoeba that is responsible for causing amoebic dysentery.There are various species of amoebae, but Entamoeba histolytica is the most dangerous.It burrows through the intestinal wall and spread through the bloodstream to infect organs such as the liver, lungs and brain.
-Entamoeba histolytica can normally reside in the large intestine without damaging it.Sometimes it invades the colon wall resulting in colitis, acute dysentery or chronic diarrhea.
+Entamoeba histolytica can normally reside in the large intestine without damaging it.Sometimes it invades the colon wall resulting in colitis, acute dysentery or chronic diarrhoea.
 The infection can spread to the liver through blood.
 Age/Sex prevalence of Amoebic Dysentery

 • Drinking contaminated water.

 • Unprotected oral-anal sexual contact.
 Entamoeba histolytica exists in contaminated food and drinks in two forms: – Trophozoites or infective cysts.
 Trophozoites do not cause much harm as they usually die in the stomach due to its acidity.
 Cysts are resistant to the acidic contents of the stomach.
 When the cysts reach the intestine, individual amoebae are released from the cysts and causes infection.

 • Young or old age • Pregnancy Amoebic Dysentery Signs and Symptoms

 Mild symptoms: • Intermittent diarrhoea with foul-smelling stool that may be preceded by constipation.

 • Weight loss.